opensearch-project/documentation-website/_opensearch/supported-field-types/geo-shape.md

 ## Geoshape types

-The following table describes the possible geoshape types and their relationship to GeoJSON and Well-Known Text types.
+The following table describes the possible geoshape types and their relationship to the GeoJSON and WKT types.

 OpenSearch type | GeoJSON type | WKT type | Description :--- | :--- | :--- | :---